 Operation Encompass means that the police will share information with our school about all police attended Domestic Abuse incidents which involve any of our children PRIOR to the start of the next school day.
-Once a Key Adult (DSL) and their deputy/ies (DDSLs) have attended either an Operation Encompass briefing or completed the online Operation Encompass Key Adult training they will cascade the principles of Operation Encompass to all other school staff and Governors.
+Once our Key Adult (DSL) and their deputy (DDSLs) have attended either an Operation Encompass briefing or completed the online Operation Encompass Key Adult training they will cascade the principles of Operation Encompass to all other school staff and Governors.
 All schools staff and Governors can undertake the online training.
-Our DSL undertook training on 16/09/2024.
+Our DSL undertook training on 13/09/2023.
+Our DDSL undertook training on 16/09/2023.